Courses and graduate schools

 This course is compulsory for all research students at the Faculty of Science and covers information about general terms of employment, insurance etc.

-- Course information with schedule (PDF, 207 kB, new window)
+- Course information and schedule (PDF, 190 kB, new window)

 Scientific Writing - How to structure and publish a scientific paper (1.5 credits)